shilpagopi/ML/ML System Design/Gen-AI Design and LLMOps.md

 * Caching repeated requests

 ### Scaling & Bottlenecks
-Question: How do we handle high-volume traffic and ensure the service scales?
-Answer: Discuss autoscaling, load balancing, and model parallelism (e.g., sharding a large model across multiple GPUs).
-Load balancers distribute requests, while autoscaling adds/removes resources based on demand.
+* High-volume traffic: autoscaling, load balancing, and model parallelism (e.g., sharding a large model across multiple GPUs).

-Question: What are the potential bottlenecks in this system?
-Answer: Common bottlenecks include GPU memory, I/O latency (especially with RAG), network latency, and the LLM's inherent processing time.
+* Bottlenecks: GPU memory, I/O latency (especially with RAG), network latency, and the LLM's inherent processing time.

-Question: How would we manage the cost of running the LLM in production?
-Answer: Discuss cost optimization strategies.
-This includes using smaller models, quantizing models, using spot instances, and leveraging caching for repeated requests.

-Question: What strategies would you use to reduce the latency of the API?
-Answer: Latency reduction techniques include model quantization, using a faster model, optimizing the inference stack (e.g., with frameworks like TensorRT), and caching frequent queries.

-Question: How do we handle unexpected token limits or complex queries that require a longer context window?
-Answer: This addresses the model's limitations.
-Solutions include chunking the input, using a sliding window approach, or selecting a model with a larger context window (e.g., GPT-4o, Claude 3 Opus).
+### Safety and Responsible AI 🛡️
+* Safety Filters: Implement a multi-layered safety stack: pre-filter on the user's input to block harmful prompts and a post-filter on the model's output to detect and prevent the generation of toxic or biased content.
+* Bias Mitigation: addressed by fine-tuning the model on a more diverse dataset or by adjusting the safety filters to prevent biased responses.